basic logo

 Land Call

-The land call is a prolonged one-note kr-r-r-ek sound made much of the year, especially when it is raining.
+The land call is a prolonged one-note kr-r-r-ek sound.
 Land calls can be heard during the day, often in wooded areas away from water.
-I have seen frogs produce this call while they were sitting high on a tree branch as well as when they were on the ground.
+I have heard frogs produce this call while they were sitting high on a tree branch as well as when they were on the ground, usually hidden in dense vegetation.

 Daytime Calls